jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IDSA-Trends-in-Identity-Security-2024.md

 characteristics provides the opportunity for innovation, while many of the other planned investments form the foundation for zero trust, whether or not that is the plan.

-Copyright © 2024, IDSA
+![Chart showing the challenges faced by security teams]

 An increased majority of identity stakeholders (69%) said their company’s security identity capabilities were well managed, and 8% continue to say they were optimal.
 Less than one quarter (22%) only believe their company has basic security identity capabilities.

-Copyright © 2024, IDSA

-# How 2024 Trends Are Impacting Identity Security
+## How 2024 Trends Are Impacting Identity
 The study found that the majority of businesses (89%) are somewhat or very concerned that new privacy regulations will impact their identity security.
 This is consistent with last year and may be why cyber insurance for identity-related incidents remains consistent, with 52% of businesses having already invested and 29% planning